schappim/mBot-Gitbook/section-3-chapter-14-create-and-upload-your-first-program.md

 ### Creating a new program

 In order to create a new mBlock program we go to menu "File" and click on "New".
-In the "Scripts" tab, in "Robots", we pick "mBot Program" and drag and drop it into the scripts area.
-Every mBot program must start with this header.
+In the "Scripts" tab, in "Robots", we pick the "mBot Program" header block and drag and drop it into the scripts area.
+Every mBot program must start with this block.

-Below it, we can attach other compatible blocks.
+Below it, we can attach other blocks that fit.
 For example, let's say that we would like to change the colour of the two onboard RGB LEDs.
-To do that, we pick the "set led on board..." instruction block and drag and drop it just below the mBot header.
-Thereafter, we can configure it further by choosing which one of the two LEDs we would like to manipulate \(left/right/both\) and what colour to set by choosing values from 0 to 255 for all three red/green/blue settings.
-Through the combination of these three basic colours, we can create all kinds of other composite colours.
-For our example let's just choose to turn on "all" LEDs and let's pick 255 for red and 0 \(zero\) for the other two basic colours.
+To do that, we pick the "set led on board..." instruction block and drag and drop it and connect it to the mBot header.
+Thereafter, we can configure it further by choosing which one of the two LEDs we would like to manipulate \(left/right/both\) and what colour to set by choosing values from 0 to 255 for all three red/green/blue attributes.
+Through the combination of these three, we can create all kinds of other composite colours.
+For our example let's just choose to turn on "all" LEDs and let's pick 255 for red and 0 \(zero\) for both green and blue.
 That should give a plain red colour to both the on-board LEDs.

 ![](/assets/Img.3.15.2.jpg)

 \[Image 2.15.2: A small program that will turn all LEDs to red\]

 Once finished with our program we must connect the USB cable to the USB port \(1\) on the mBot.
-We know that the connection has taken place because there's a red LED \(2\) which indicates that we've got power from the USB.
-But that's not enough power to power the robot.
-Once we plug in the cable, we need to turn on the robot by flipping the switch \(3\) to on.
-Now, the robot is ready to be programmed.
+We will know that the connection has taken place because there wil be a red LED \(2\) which indicates that we've got power from the USB.
+But that's not enough power to power up the robot.
+Once we plug in the cable, we need to turn on the robot by flipping the switch \(3\) to on and then the robot will be ready to be programmed.

 ![](/assets/Img.3.15.3.jpg)

 \[Image 2.15.3: Connecting the USB on the mBot\]

-The next step is to go to the "Connect" menu and look for the serial port where the mBot is connected to the computer.
-It's always going to be a port that has a number larger than one.
-That's because COM1 is typically used by the operating system itself.
+The next step is to go to the "Connect" menu and look for the serial port \(a COM port\) where the mBot is connected to the computer.
+It is always going to be a port that has a number larger than one.
+That is because COM1 is typically used by the operating system itself.
 In our example the port to which the mBot is connected happens to be COM4.

 ![](/assets/Img.3.15.4.jpg)